kestra-io/docs/content/docs/15.how-to-guides/etl-pipelines.md

     bucket: "my_bucket"
     key: "orders/orders_per_product"
 ```

-Similar Query tasks can be perfomed on different databases like Snowflake, Postgres, etc.
+Similar Query tasks can be performed on different databases like Snowflake, Postgres, etc.

 ## Using Python

 You can choose to perform ETL using python (pandas) and then run it as a Python script.

 The ETL performed using [DuckDB](#using-duckdb) above can be performed using Python as shown in the example flow below.

 ```yaml
 id: python_etl
 namespace: company.team

 tasks:
   - id: etl
     type: io.kestra.plugin.scripts.python.Script